VictorCambraia/ROS_HMP_Collision_Avoidance/README.md

 -> The HMP_with_translation.py code is an outdated version of HMP_trans_continuous.py and is probably already deleted from the repo.

 -> The .model files are different VAE models built using slightly different configurations (the code to create such models were developed using the colab).
-In the end, for a continuous prediction (with also the variance to produce a gaussian distribution) we use the model XPTO and for a discrete prediction (just the mean) we use the model XPTO2
+In the end, for a continuous prediction (with also the variance to produce a gaussian distribution) we use the model 'vt_continuous.model' and for a discrete prediction (just the mean) we use the model '_vt_d_all_changes.model'.
+For the translation model we use the 'vt_d_trans.model'

 ------------